markdryan/subtilis/docs/Subtilis.md

 a@RECPoint = b@RECPoint
 ```

 copies 8 bytes of data, two integer variables.
-Global record variables are place in the main global data
+Global record variables are placed in the main global data
 area and local record variables are placed on the stack.
 Records may contain fields that are reference
 values, such as strings and arrays.
 The meta data for reference fields are contained within the record
 variable itself, but the data for those fields are stored on the heap and reference counted.
 The compiler